fhaag/formatmore/README.md

 # FormatMore

-A library that offers a more versatile alternative to the String.Format method from .NET.
+A library that offers an alternative to the String.Format method from .NET with added support for formatting lists of items.

 ## Quick Start